 It is one of the leading fintech company which also provide lending services to funds new startups and business models.
 Here, the business model does not matter; you can apply for both small and big business loans.
 In vyze you get the best and satisfying solutions for your finance.

-It has many other applications, all the use cases we have provided here are the major ones, apart from these you can see Python in-game and desktop development.
-Web-development, Machine-learning, data science, startups and fintech are some prominent domains where you can easily find a job as a developer.
+Web-development, Machine-learning, data science, startups and fintech are some prominent domains where you can easily find a job as a Python Developer.
 You need to learn the additional tools if you want to land a job in a specific domain, core python is just a starting phase of python development, for a real job you need to master at least one primary tools or framework.